spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

     * An instance with an Ubuntu 20.x or higher
     * Internet connectivity for the machine, or proxied
 * As a tenant administrator, navigate to the Private Cloud Gateway page under settings and invoke the dialogue to create a new private cloud gateway.
-* Download utility directly into your OpenStack environment using the link in the wizard or upload it to an accessible location and import it as a local file.
+* Download utility directly into the instance using the link in the wizard or upload it to an accessible location and import it as a local file.
 * Execute the code given as step 2 in the wizard.
 * Specify the relevant properties as below :